LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 -  ``pc/1``: pre-condition closure for generated tests (extended with the test arguments; no default).
--  ``l/1``: label closure for classifying the generated tests (extended with the test arguments plus the labels argument; no default).
+-  ``l/1``: label closure for classifying the generated tests (extended with the test arguments plus the label argument; no default).
 -  ``v/1``: boolean option for verbose reporting of generated random tests (default is ``false``).